 - a.
-The existing R.O.W. of 20 metres shall remain at its current width to conserve and protect the historic location and zero setback of some of the heritage contributing properties.
+The existing Woodbridge Avenue paved road width shall remain at its current 10 metres (at the most narrow point) to 14 metres (at the widest point), to conserve and protect the historic location and zero setback of some of the heritage contributing properties.
 New development adjacent to heritage contributing buildings must comply with the Street Wall Setbacks Guidelines of the Woodbridge Heritage Conservation District Plan. - b.
-The historic setbacks of contributing buildings should be maintained and contributing buildings should not be relocated to a new setback line. - c.
+The historic setbacks of contributing buildings should be maintained and contributing buildings should not be relocated to a new setback line.

+c.
 Storefronts must be oriented towards the street and should be experienced as a collection of small scaled retail, with operable doors.
 All entrances to storefronts shall be at the sidewalk level.